Five Reasons Why Online Anxiety Help Really Works

 If you're looking for online anxiety help, then you may be surprised at how effective it can be for a person who dislikes traditional therapy.

-If you've ever had a family member or friends who's suffering from major anxiety, you've probably heard them say that seeking professional therapy is, in and of itself, a stressful experience, and one anxious person wants to avoid at all cost.
+If you've ever had a family member or friend who suffers from anxiety, you've probably heard them say that seeking professional therapy can be a stressful experience in and of itself.

 Whereas it might be easy for a friend or family member to say, "Everyone has anxiety…you just have to be brave!" or "Just suck it up…everyone has anxiety sometimes!", this reasoning is wrong and harmful to a person who has a serious anxiety disorder.

 People who suffer from generalized anxiety disorder, or anxiety resulting from depression or bipolar or other conditions do not have anxiety like everyone else has.
-They have a debilitating illness that does not allow them to experience the usual anxiety-followed-by-adrenaline stage.
-They cannot learn to get over the fear of a new experience by doing it several times.
 What might seem like a simple errand to one person, is a day-long stressful experience to a person suffering from anxiety.

 What Studies Show About Anxiety Help

 In fact, according to one study (The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-analyses) by Hofmann and colleagues, Cognitive Behavioral Therapy has been shown to be one of the most effective means to treat major anxiety.

 "The strongest support exists for CBT of anxiety disorders, somatoform disorders, bulimia, anger control problems, and general stress."

 Another study from King's College London and South London and Maudsley NHS Foundation Trust showed that CBT may help anxiety because it literally "strengthens specific connections in the brain."
 CBT therapy was so powerful it actually helped treat psychosis and could help change the way people think.